jordanmontt/method-proxies-experiments/README.md

-# MethodProxies Performance and Safety Experiments
+# MethodProxies Performance & Safety Experiments

-Instrumentation profilers built with different instrumentation techniques for Pharo

-This repository contains the code for executing the experiments for the journal paper of MethodProxies.
-The experiments are designed to evaluate MethodProxies's performance and safety.
+This repository contains the full implementation of the experimental methodology used in the MethodProxies paper.
+It includes all code and artifacts needed to reproduce the performance, meta-safety, and JIT-integration experiments.

+A **benchmark** = running one profiler on one application using one instrumentation technique.

+We run:

+- 16 benchmarks using MethodProxies
+- 16 using the `run:with:in:` (object-as-method) technique
+- 16 using MethodProxies **without** meta-safety checks

+**48 total benchmarks**

+---

+# 🔹 TL;DR

+- Install with **one Metacello script**
+- Four applications × four profilers × three instrumentation modes
+- Run benchmarks using `BencherMp` (MethodProxies) or `BencherRwi` (run:with:in:)
+- This repo contains everything to **fully reproduce all paper results**

+---

+# Quick Installation

-To install it, run the following script in a Pharo 14 image:
+In a Pharo 14 image:

 ```st
 EpMonitor disableDuring: [